NordicPlayground/ble-mesh-serial-interface-js/README.md

 TODO: Improve this.

 BLEMeshSerialInterface is defined in 'index.js' and it has public methods for interfacing with the ble mesh device and opening/closing/writing the serial port.
 It also emits events on specific serial port events and ble mesh events.
 For now, see /* API Methods */ and /* nRF Open Mesh Serial Interface */ in 'index.js.'
 For info about the events BLEMeshSerialInterface emits, search 'index.js' for 'this.emit'

+* Only one serial port can be opened per instance of BLEMeshSerialInterface.
+If you have COM1 opened, and then call openSerialPort(COM2), COM1 will be automatically closed.
+* The constructor returns immediately, then to use any commands that send over serial you must explicitly call openSerialPort.

 ## Tests